slu-openGIS/stldata/.github/CONTRIBUTING.md

 -   [Credits](#credits)
 -   [Code of Conduct](#code-of-conduct)

-This explains how to propose a change to stlData via a pull request using Git and GitHub.
+This explains how to propose a change to `stldata` via a pull request using Git and GitHub.

 ## Prerequisites